jamshidi3d/jamshidi3d.github.io/_posts/2023-03-28-cmb_in_geometry_nodes.md

 ```
 {: .nolineno }

-The above function simply creates texts like:
+The above function creates simple texts like this:

 ```
 v 0.0 1.0 -0.0